-As Europe's biggest 10k running event, more than a quarter of a million enthusiastic runners have taken to the streets of Manchester to accomplish their individual goals.
+Europe's biggest 10k running event has seen more than a quarter of a million enthusiastic runners take to the streets of Manchester to accomplish their individual goals.

 First held in May 2003, the run was created as a legacy event following the 2002 Commonwealth Games.
-The Bupa Great Manchester Run has since grown into a weekend festival of sport, including the Bupa Mini & Junior Great Manchester Run and the Great CityGames
+The Great Manchester Run has since grown into a weekend festival of sport, including the Junior & Mini Great Manchester Run and the BT Great CityGames

 – a unique elite event that consistently attracts some of the world's top sprinters on a purpose-built track in the heart of the city centre.